 Why should I brine chicken?

 Chicken meat is quite lean, especially the breast which makes up a large portion of the surface area.
 That means that it’s prone to drying out.
-When a whole raw chicken is placed into a brine solution, some of it is absorbed right into the meat, plumping it up and infusing it flavor and moisture.
-This is especially important if you plan to cook your chicken at low temperatures on a smoker.
+When a whole raw chicken is placed into a wet brine solution, some of it is absorbed into the meat, plumping it up and infusing flavor and moisture.
+This is especially important if you plan to cook at low temperatures on a smoker.

 - 2 quarts cold tap water